-Without a doubt the most memorable dog encounter we’ve had on our travels was staying in a beach side airbnb in Wellington, New Zealand.
-We had the airbnb booked for about 6 weeks and it was right away we discovered the two local dogs who lived upstairs from us.
+Without a doubt the most memorable dog encounter while traveling we’ve had was while we were staying in a beach side Airbnb in Wellington, New Zealand.
+We had the Airbnb booked for about 6 weeks and it was right away we discovered the two local dogs who lived upstairs from us.

 For the next six weeks, Sooky and Brian provided constant companionship whenever we went outside to work or relax.
 And when we left for Australia, not seeing them anymore was the toughest thing to let go of.
 In any event, we had a lot of great memories of Sooky and Brian and we have this fun picture to remember them by.